 1. Spark Page

 The Adobe Spark Page, formerly known as Adobe Slate, is a great tool that allows you to create eye-catching single-page website stories.
 This feature is designed to help users create event recaps, info pages, catalogs, social memes, photo journals, portfolios, and lots more.
 The Adobe Spark Page also allows users to embed videos, animations, photos, etc. to their web stories.
 With an award-winning company like Adobe – the maker of photoshop – you can rest assured that the tool is furnished with a user-friendly interface that allows just about anyone – beginners and professionals alike – to easily navigate through.
-Also, you do not have to worry about low-quality photos or page being unresponsive.
+Also, you do not have to worry about low-quality photos or pages being unresponsive.
 Adobe Spark got you covered!

 2. Spark Post

 Thinking of a tool to create cool graphics in record time?
 Look no further than the Adobe Spark Post.
-This ridiculously easy-to-use tool is designed to allow Adobe users to create seamless professional graphics, social posts, memes, inspirational quotes, invitations, announcement, and so much more in a split second.
+This ridiculously easy-to-use tool is designed to allow Adobe users to create seamless professional graphics, social posts, memes, inspirational quotes, invitations, announcements, and so much more in a split second.
 Like other features in Adobe Spark, the Adobe Spark Post comes with some pretty easy-to-follow steps that any beginner or expert can easily apply.
 This feature is equipped to guide you through the creation process so that you can create a professional attractive design that is properly balanced.
 The Adobe Post also contains features that help Adobe users to add and remove effects such as color scheme, themes, layouts, filters, fonts, etc. What’s more?
 Users are also provided with the option to share the created stories on different social media platforms like Facebook, Twitter, Pinterest, and Instagram.

 3. Spark Video